Enquiring into Elizabeth

 - EDEXCEL: GCE History, Unit 31, Rebellion and Disorder under the Tudors, 1485-1603

 - OCR History A, Component 2: Power: Monarchy and Democracy in Britain c1000 to 2014

 - OCR History B, Schools History Project: Component Group 1, British Depth Study: The Elizabethans, 1580-1603

 - AQA History, Paper 2 Section B: British Depth Study: Elizabethan England, c1568-1603

 - EDEXCEL History, Paper 2: British Depth Study: Early Elizabethan England, 1558-88

-Available as: On site workshop.
+Available as: On site workshop, online workshop.
 Find out more about the types of session we offer.